 Hom 635-Bible Teaching Methods for Women.
+A practical approach for women in developing Bi

 A practical approach for women in developing Bible lessons designed for presentation to women.
 Special emphasis on discerning the meaning of a passage of Scripture and communicating that message effectively.
 Students will gain experience working with a variety of biblical genres from both the Old and New Testaments.
 Both semesters, two hours.